DAXPY

 Tasks are functions that collectively and (usually) concurrently process a distributed data structure. flecsi::execute, as seen in the preceding section, spawns one point task per color.
 Each point task is individually responsible for processing a subspace (or “color”) of the distributed data structure.
 Because FleCSI follows Legion’s data and concurrency model, a point task is provided access to a subspace via an accessor templated on an access right: ro (read only), wo (write only), rw (read/write), or na (no access).

 The initialize_vectors_task task requests write-only access to subspaces of X and Y because write-only access is necessary to initialize a field.
 The task uses divide_indices_among_colors, defined above in Data structures, to compute the number of vector indices to which a point task has access and the global index corresponding to local index 0.
 Once these are known, the task initializes X[i] ← i and Y[i] ← 0 over its subset of the distributed X and Y vectors.
-FLAXPY uses FleCSI’s forall macro to locally parallelize (e.g., using thread parallelism) the initialization of Y.
+FLAXPY uses FleCSI’s forall macro to locally parallelize the initialization of Y. (This example works with thread parallelism but not on a GPU, since one field would be accessed on the host and the other on the device.)

 void